-Dash cams have become incredibly popular car accessories in recent years, keeping a faithful eye on the road ahead and recording footage when a collision is detected.
+The best front and rear dash cams have become incredibly popular car accessories in recent years, keeping a faithful eye on the road ahead and behind and recording footage when a collision is detected.
 Some even boast driver-assistance systems to help keep you alert and safe.

-These cameras work in a very similar way to their front-facing relatives but tend to be smaller, shoot in a slightly lower resolution, and in most cases connect to the front camera with a long cable.
+These cameras work very similarly to their front-facing relatives but tend to be smaller, shoot in a slightly lower resolution, and connect to the front camera with a long cable.
 In most cases, the front-facing camera is where the incident detection, processing and storage takes place, with footage from both cameras sent to the front unit and stored on a single microSD card.
 The rear camera has no display or buttons and is little more than a secondary camera.

-As an alternative, some dash cams have two cameras housed in the same unit; one faces forwards through the windscreen and another faces rearwards, recording the interior of the car.
-This is unlikely to capture the registration number of a car crashing into the back of you but is instead useful for recording passengers, and as such is intended for taxi drivers.
+Alternatively, some dash cams have two cameras housed in the same unit; one faces forwards through the windscreen, and another faces rearwards, recording the car's interior.
+This is unlikely to capture the registration number of a vehicle crashing into the back of you, but it can help record passengers and, as such, is intended for taxi drivers.

 Why you can trust T3 Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out more about how we test.